colinmo/cypress-cucumber-template/README.md

 ## Cypress Basic testing

-Cypress scripts go under `cypress`.
+Cypress scripts go under `/cypress`.
 Use the command `make test-cypress` to run the command against the docker image `cypress2`

 ## Cypress Cucumber testing

-Feature files go in `/feature`, with accompanying cypress commands in a directory with the same name as the feature (e.g. `/feature/cyp2.js`).
-Use the command `make-gherk` to run the command against the docker image `cypress2`
+Feature files go under `/feature`, with accompanying cypress commands in a directory with the same name as the feature (e.g. `/feature/cyp2.js`).
+Use the command `make test-gherk` to run the command against the docker image `cypress2`

 # Environment variables